Equinor (EQNR) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the oil and gas company had lost 6.15% over the past month.
-This has was narrower than the Oils-Energy sector's loss of 7.66% and lagged the S&P 500's gain of 0.42% in that time.
+Prior to today's trading, shares of the oil and gas company had lost 4.56% over the past month.
+This has lagged the Oils-Energy sector's gain of 2.66% and the S&P 500's gain of 3.44% in that time.

 Wall Street will be looking for positivity from Equinor as it approaches its next earnings report date.
-In that report, analysts expect Equinor to post earnings of $0.90 per share.
-This would mark a year-over-year decline of 42.31%.
+The company is expected to report EPS of $0.90, down 42.31% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $42.78 billion, up 17.56% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.55 per share and revenue of $179.5 billion.
 These totals would mark changes of -36.19% and +19.35%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Equinor.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Equinor should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.6% lower.
-Equinor currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.15% lower.
+Equinor is holding a Zacks Rank of #3 (Hold) right now.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.